 Back after this.

-America's anchor man with talent on loan from God.
+America's anchorman with talent on loan from God.

-Emitting vocal vibrations, rhetoric and resonance, reverberating blue coast to Red Coast.
+Reverberating blue coast to Red Coast.

-That's an interesting story, and I think this is from the Los Angeles Times.
+And I think this is from the Los Angeles Times.

-It's uh it's about Lieutenant General Michael Rifle DeLong.
+It's about Lieutenant General Michael Rifle DeLong.

-This lieutenant general was bothered by what he was hearing on television and wanted to set the record straight.
+This Lieutenant General was bothered by what he was hearing on television and wanted to set the record straight.

 Michael DeLong, Lieutenant General, wanted to bust the TV.